andciu/thesnakesbox/README.md

 Play with it and have fun

-## Authors and acknowledgment
+## Authors

 Andrea Ciucci

+## Acknowledgment

 Thanksgiving to boredom

 ## License

-[GNU General Public License v2 or later] (http://www.gnu.org/licenses/gpl-2.0.html)
+GNU General Public License v2 or later (http://www.gnu.org/licenses/gpl-2.0.html)